Fishing Links with Dynamite blue

 Google is also looking for relevance, which is why it's important to have lots of links from websites related to your particular industry.

+High authority backlinks can be defined as links from highly trusted sources.
 In terms of metrics, any website with a domain authority (DA) of greater than 70 can be considered a high authority website.

 However, in some industries the benchmark for a high authority site can be much lower.

-For example, a website in the pet industry with a domain authority >55 would often be considered high authority, because there’s a much smaller pool of sites in that space compared to an industry like business or marketing.
+For example, a website in the pet industry with a domain authority greater than 55 would often be considered high authority, because there's a much smaller pool of sites in that space compared to an industry like business or marketing.
+The average authority of sites in that industry is going to be significantly lower.

 Additionally, there are a ton of DA75 websites which are absolute junk.
 So just because a website has a high DA score, doesn't mean it's good.